bruj0/vault-plugin-auth-u2f/README.md

 ```
 # Registrations

-Registration of new devices is done by a POST to the endpoint `auth/<u2f>/registerRequest/<mydevice>' with the payload of 'role_name: <my-role>' as json.
+Registration of new devices is done by a POST to the endpoint `auth/<u2f>/registerRequest/<mydevice>` with the payload of `role_name: <my-role>` as json.

-Finishing with another POST to `auth/<u2f>/registerResponse` with a payload of the protocol data.
+Finishing with another POST to `auth/<u2f>/registerResponse` with a payload of the protocol data signed by the device when the user presses the physical button.

 See the demo in the directory u2f-frontend.